genaforvena/translator/README.md

 # Russian to English Translator

 This Python script translates Russian text files to English using the MarianMT model.
-It supports an optional back-translation feature for quality checking.
+It supports various optional features for improving translation quality.

 ## Features